hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Versioning and the Publishing Process/Multi-Stage Publishing.md

  ![](img/MultiStage/7.png)

- You will notice that an "AUTOSAVE" Snapshot is automatically created on the *TEST* game which saves the game's state before the copy was done.
-However, this is not needed as we only want the exact same state as the *DEV* game.
+ You'll notice that an "AUTOSAVE" Snapshot is automatically created on the *TEST* game, which saves the game's state before the copy was done.
+However, this is not needed because we only want the exact same state as the *DEV* game.

  *4.*  When testing is complete and you are ready to go *LIVE*, you can repeat the copy process from the *TEST* game to the *LIVE* game then publish the *LIVE* version of the game.